Skip to content

 Styling!

-How do you style it after it’s done?
+How do you style your doll’s hair after it’s done?
 Or how do you cut it?
 Since this kind of hair is a little different from normal hair, it can be a little odd to cut and style but, trust me, it’s WAY easier than real hair.

 Cutting